alanmitchell/misc-docs/docs/source/solar-contour-plot.rst

         }
     }

-Many of the fields are the same as though from the "list of sites" method call, but there are a few new ones.
+Many of the fields are the same as those from the "list of sites" method call, but there are a few new ones.
 The ``file_id_desc`` is a description of the weather station used to produce the solar climate data.
 All of the climate data sites used are National Renewable